mydataglobal/declaration/README.md

 * Use the Declaration to further your own projects and intentions.
 Base your trust framework, or your terms of services, on it.
 Use it to lobby and convince clients, partners, stakeholders etc. And please, let us know, so we can all benefit from your experience!

 The MyData Declaration’s future versions will be produced in an open manner and everyone is welcome to contribute.
-The conversation takes place on the MyData Declaration mailing list <URL to subscribe / Archives>.
+The conversation takes place on the [MyData Declaration mailing list](https://list.kapsi.fi/listinfo/declaration_mydata_org).
 This list is currently facilitated by Antti "Jogi" Poikola, Daniel Kaplan and Tanel Mällo.
 A list of [issues left open in the v.
 1.0 of the declaration can be accessed here](https://docs.google.com/spreadsheets/d/1HpF3_KGCoTb8GohYcK-OSLQ-Wo1djyPR1wtDzR0hwOY/edit#gid=0).
 The next MyData community meeting (Aarhus, Denmark, Nov.
 23-24, 2017) will define a formal review process.

 ## CONTRIBUTORS